-The MOSSAIC program (Mentoring, Organization, and Social Support for Autism Inclusion on Campus) is a University of Montana program for UM students and community members.
+The MOSSAIC program (Mentoring, Organization, and Social Support for Autism/All Inclusion on Campus) is a University of Montana program for UM students and community members.
 MOSSAIC supports people with Autism and related disorders.

 The MOSSAIC program has five essential pieces that help shape the program's goals and execution.

 Many MOSSAIC participants require direct services.
 These services support the participants in their areas of need, in turn supporting their interactions on campus and/or in the community including:

 - Academic Support (such as written language, language and reading comprehension, language expression, etc.)

 - Executive functioning skills (time management, initiation, organization, self-advocacy)

 - Employment readiness skills using evidence based interventions